 - Art Shift: Crusader started out with droopy jowls.
 It was later refined and he was made cuter.

-- Cliffhanger: Usually twenty episodes made up a story arc, each episode ending with a single title for the following episode (as opposed to the Either/Or Title that Rocky and Bullwinkle made popular).
-When Creston and TV Spots took over making the show, two packages were made available—the serialized episodes and then, around 1960, story arcs re-edited as a 45-minute featurette "movie."
+- Cliffhanger: Usually twenty episodes made up a "crusade", each episode ending with a single title for the following episode (as opposed to the Either/Or Title that Rocky and Bullwinkle made popular).
+When Capital and Creston/TV Spots took over making the show, two packages were made available — the serialized episodes and then, around 1960, story arcs re-edited as a 45-minute featurette "movie."

 - Dastardly Whiplash: Crusader and Rags' arch-nemesis Dudley Nightshade.